takahiro-hirofuchi/takahiro-hirofuchi.github.io/cv.md

 ---

 Takahiro Hirofuchi, Ph.D. is a senior researcher of National Institute of Advanced Industrial Science and Technology (AIST).
-He is an expert of system software technologies.

 - The team leader of Computing Continuum Infrastructure Research Team of Digital Architecture Research Center (DigiARC), AIST
 - The director of the joint laboratory of AIST and TITECH (AIST-Tokyo Tech Real World Big-Data Computation Open Innovation Laboratory; RWBC-OIL)

+From the Cloud to Edge and Devices, our team is working hardware technologies and system software technologies supporting Continuum Computing.
+While the Cloud requires throughput-oriented technologies, the Edge requires latency-oriented technologies.
+We tackle research issues on throughput improvement, real-time assurance and energy saving, through an interdisciplinary approach to hardware and software co-design.
+For hardware and software co-design, our research is based on emerging semiconductor technologies and photonics technologies, in collaboration with the Department of Electronics and Manufacturing at AIST, and different universities and research institutes.

-Currently, he is mainly working on system software technologies for emerging memory devices.
-He is the principal investigator of the research project supported by the JSPS Grant-in-Aid for Scientific Research (A), which aims at massively energy-efficient memory subsystems by developing [approximate computing techniques](http://error-permissive-computing.github.io/) throughout whole the memory hierarchy.
+I am the principal investigator of the research project supported by the JSPS Grant-in-Aid for Scientific Research (A), which aims at massively energy-efficient memory subsystems by developing [approximate computing techniques](http://error-permissive-computing.github.io/) throughout whole the memory hierarchy.

-He received the best paper award in ACM SoCC 2016 and the Yamashita SIG Research Award of Information Processing Society of Japan in 2014.
-He obtained a Ph.D. of engineering in 2007 at the Graduate School of Information Science of Nara Institute of Science and Technology (NAIST).
-He obtained the BS of Geophysics at Faculty of Science in Kyoto University in 2002.
-He is an expert of system software technologies, especially operating system and virtual machine.
+I received the best paper award in ACM SoCC 2016 and the Yamashita SIG Research Award of Information Processing Society of Japan in 2014.
+I obtained a Ph.D. of engineering in 2007 at the Graduate School of Information Science of Nara Institute of Science and Technology (NAIST).
+I obtained the BS of Geophysics at Faculty of Science in Kyoto University in 2002.
+I am an expert of system software technologies, especially operating system and hypervisor.
 His research interests also cover computer architecture, FPGA and network technologies.

 ## Recent Selected Publications